bot-app/trading/docs/rest-api.md

 The API Server includes a websocket endpoint for subscribing to RPC messages from the trading Bot.
 This can be used to consume real-time data from your bot, such as entry/exit fill messages, whitelist changes, populated indicators for pairs, and more.

-This is also used to setup [Producer/Consumer mode](producer-consumer.md) in Freqtrade.
+This is also used to setup [Producer/Consumer mode](producer-consumer.md) in Trading.

 Assuming your rest API is set to `127.0.0.1` on port `8080`, the endpoint is available at `http://localhost:8080/api/v1/message/ws`.